patriciatran/recipes/software/Conda/conda-env-yaml/README.md

 **Overview** The idea is to generate a `yml` file from your existing `conda environment`, transfer this file to the access point, and use it to build a container image file.
 The container image file can then be called in your HTCondor submit script, and activated it in your script.

+> [!NOTE]
->[!INFO] For more information about conda files and conda yml files, [visit the conda documentation](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html)
+> For more information about conda files and conda yml files, [visit the conda documentation](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html)

+> [!TIP]
->[!TIP] If you do not intend to move your **existing** conda environment *and/or* environment only contains 1 or a few packages installed from conda, you may want to instructions on how to use conda-base instead: [here](../base-conda/README.md).
+> If you do not intend to move your **existing** conda environment *and/or* environment only contains 1 or a few packages installed from conda, you may want to instructions on how to use conda-base instead: [here](../base-conda/README.md).
 That will skip the whole exporting to yaml process, and go directly into building the Apptainer container using the `conda-base.def` definition file template in a build job.

 # Step by step: